Earth 2150: Lost Souls: Part I - ED campaign

 The rebels planned an attack against a dam in the middle of the former Russia as a ruse.
 They knew that downriver was a major agricultural area where food supplies for the shuttles were being grown.
 By destroying the dam, the ensuing flood would destroy most of these and delay the launch.
 In addition, this act of terrorism would draw away enough forces from China to attempt an attack on the launch complex.
-Their plan was successful, however there were two problems: the response teams were larger than expected, and UCS troops appeared in the region.
-The rebels quickly deduced that the UCS had something in the area which the loyalists did not wanted to fall into rebel hands.
-The something turned out to be a cache of UCS research data previously hidden underwater.
+Their plan was successful, but there were two problems: the response teams were larger than expected, and UCS troops appeared in the region.
+The rebels quickly deduced that the UCS had something in the area which the loyalists did not want to fall into rebel hands, which turned out to be a cache of UCS research data previously hidden underwater.

 The response teams also served as a delay: by the time the generals reached the launch complex, they had only two and a half days to capture China's most heavily defended installation (although this later turned out to be false intelligence; the mission is impossible to do in the allotted time, so the developers removed the limit but "left" in a fake timer).
 When they finally succeeded, they learned that they were fooled yet again.
 The silos were empty.
 Some time later, the generals witnessed the shuttles blast off from behind a nearby mountain range.

 General Fedorov fell into lethargy and pessimism at their failure, but Ivanov did not give up.
 He noticed that the LC forces in Europe – which were left behind as well – were furiously working on something.
 After capturing data from an installation in Poland, Ivanov realized that the LC found a way to get off the planet.
 They attacked the primary LC installation in France with full force to capture the project, not realizing that by doing so, they endangered it because their scientists could not complete it in time to escape.